schultzcole/Aquarium-Motion-Planning/README.md

 This includes a target vector (the optimal direction to the goal from the PRM), as well as the typical 3 boids impulses: separation, alignment, and cohesion, but it also includes a couple of custom terms: obstacle avoidance, obstacle "slide", a random impulse, and a centering impulse to keep focus the agents in the center of the bounds when they do not have a target.

 The obstacle avoidance impulse simply adds a bit of velocity pointing away from the nearest point on every obstacle within a given radius of the agent.
-The obstacle "slide" impulse acts as a multiplier for the component of the velocity parallel to an obstacle.
+The obstacle "slide" impulse acts as a multiplier for the component of the target velocity parallel to an obstacle.
 This encourages agents to move along obstacles rather than "bounce" off of them repeatedly.
 The obstacle avoidance and slide terms are not available for arbitrary mesh obstacles, though they are available for strictly convex mesh obstacles as well as primitive obstacles such as boxes, spheres, and capsules.
 This does cause some issues for non-convex obstacles, as seen in the case of the monkey head demo video below;
 agents often catch on edges of the mesh briefly before resuming a more normal path.

-The random impulse uses perlin noise to inject continuous, fluid random motion into the paths of the agents.
+The random impulse uses perlin noise to inject continuous, fluid random motion into the velocities of the agents.
 This produces much more lifelike motion in the flock as without the random motion, the alignment term dominated and all of the agents eventually became one cohesive ball.

 A final, purely cosmetic oscillation impulse is added, which wiggles the agent side to side as it moves, and, in my opinion, provides a pretty convincing swimming animation for the "fish".